tengu-team/layer-kafka-connect-base/README.md

 ## Operating a charm that uses this layer
 This layer functions as a base to deploy and configure kafka connect workers in [distributed](https://docs.confluent.io/current/connect/userguide.html#distributed-mode) mode via Kubernetes.

-Each Kafka (distributed) connector needs three management topics.
-This layer expects three relations to [kafka-topic](https://github.com/tengu-team/layer-kafka-topic) charms.
-The topic details such as the name should be specified in the README of the Kafka connect charm using this layer.

 The layer adds multiple configuration options, these are common configuration parameters used by upper layers and needed in distributed worker configuration:
 ### Mandatory configs
 - `workers` number of workers (Kubernetes pods) to be deployed.